Apple Watch

 <Card title="Glanceable browsing" icon="list">

-Spin the Crown through your synced notes — the most recent ones are right there on your wrist, read-only.
+Spin the Crown through your synced notes.
+The most recent ones are right there on your wrist, read-only.

 </Card>